 Living in Henderson, NV: What Valley Residents Actually Say

-Henderson is the second-largest city in Nevada and it keeps growing east like it has something to prove.
-The original Green Valley development in the 1980s established Henderson as the suburb for Las Vegas professionals who wanted safe streets and good schools without the city's rough edges.
-Four decades later it's absorbed MacDonald Ranch, Seven Hills, Inspirada, Anthem, and now Cadence β each wave pushing further toward Boulder City and the desert.
+Henderson is the second-largest city in Nevada, and its eastward expansion shows no signs of slowing.
+The original Green Valley development in the 1980s established Henderson as the go-to suburb for Las Vegas professionals who wanted safe streets and good schools without the city's rough edges.
+Four decades later it has absorbed MacDonald Ranch, Seven Hills, Inspirada, Anthem, and now Cadence, with each wave pushing further toward Boulder City and the desert.

 The city covers 105 square miles.
 That's not a neighborhood, it's a collection of suburbs with a Henderson address.
 Where you land within that sprawl matters more than the label itself.